mansong/javascripting/exercises/string-length/QUIZ.md

 ## The challenge:

-Create a file named `string-length.js`.

-In that file, create a variable named `example`.
+In the file, create a variable named `example`.

 **Assign the string `'example string'` to the variable `example`.**